Safety tips to avoid Mac battery exploding issues

 - Navigate between CPU, Memory, and Energy tabs to see how your Mac is performing.

-The downside is that you have to search for and open Activity Monitor regularly, which is not that convenient and you might even forget to.
+The downside is that you have to check for the intensive processes in the Activity Monitor regularly, which is not that convenient, and you might even forget to.
 The solution?
 CleanMyMac X!

 CleanMyMac X is the best Mac optimization software around, which lets you easily scan your Mac for any issues, from malware to heavy email attachments.
 Additionally, CleanMyMac X has a convenient Menu that quietly lives in your menu bar and alerts you of any issues before you even know it.
 Here’s how to enable CleanMyMac X Menu: